 Please view the video below for more information about the program, guidelines and application process.

-This program is supported through a partnership with BC Arts Council and with funding from the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.
+This program is supported through a partnership with BC Arts Council and a donation from Margaret A. Cargill Philanthropies

 We are Here to Support you!